-Copies of this report may be obtained from the University of Maryland, Baltimore Police Force headquarters at 214 N. Pine St., Baltimore, MD 21201 or by visiting the University of Maryland, Baltimore Police Force webpage at www.umaryland.edu/police.
+Copies of this report may be obtained from the University of Maryland, Baltimore Police Force headquarters at 214 N. Pine St., Baltimore, MD 21201 or by visiting the UMB Police Force web page at www.umaryland.edu/police.

 2.00 CRIME STATISTICS